 Potentially costly post-marketing clinical studies may be required as a condition of approval to further substantiate safety or efficacy, or to investigate specific issues of interest to the regulatory authority.
+Our resubmission of the NDA for Qnexa states that we plan to conduct a cardiovascular outcomes study post-approval, and we have since submitted a draft protocol to the FDA.
+Neither the details of this study, nor the REMS, have been agreed to with the FDA.

 Manufacturers of drug products and their facilities are subject to continual review and periodic inspections by the FDA and other regulatory authorities for compliance with current good manufacturing practices, or cGMP, regulations, which include requirements relating to quality control and quality assurance as well as the corresponding maintenance of records and documentation.
 Further, regulatory agencies must approve these manufacturing facilities before they can be used to manufacture our future approved drugs, if any, and these facilities are subject to ongoing regulatory inspections.
 In addition, regulatory agencies subject a drug, its manufacturer and the manufacturer's facilities to continual review and inspections.
 The subsequent discovery of previously unknown problems with a drug, including adverse events of unanticipated severity or frequency, or problems with the facility where the drug is manufactured, may result in restrictions on the marketing of that drug, up to and including withdrawal of the drug from the market.
-If our manufacturing facilities or those of our suppliers fail to comply with applicable regulatory requirements, it could result in regulatory action and additional costs to us.
+If the manufacturing facilities of our suppliers fail to comply with applicable regulatory requirements, it could result in regulatory action and additional costs to us.
 Failure to comply with applicable FDA and other regulatory requirements may, either before or after product approval, if any, subject our company to administrative or judicially imposed sanctions, including:

-- · issuance of Form 483 notices, warning letters and adverse publicity by the FDA or other regulatory agencies; - · imposition of fines and other civil penalties due to product liability or other issues; - criminal prosecutions; - · injunctions, suspensions or revocations of regulatory approvals; - suspension of any ongoing clinical trials; - total or partial suspension of manufacturing; - · delays in commercialization; - · refusal by the FDA to approve pending applications or supplements to approved applications filed by us or our collaborators; - · refusals to permit drugs to be imported into or exported from the U.S.; - · restrictions on operations, including costly new manufacturing requirements; and - · product recalls or seizures.
+- issuance of Form 483 notices, warning letters and adverse publicity by the FDA or other regulatory agencies; - imposition of fines and other civil penalties due to product liability or other issues; - criminal prosecutions; - injunctions, suspensions or revocations of regulatory approvals; - suspension of any ongoing clinical trials; - total or partial suspension of manufacturing; - delays in commercialization; - refusal by the FDA to approve pending applications or supplements to approved applications filed by us or our collaborators; - refusals to permit drugs to be imported into or exported from the U.S.; - · restrictions on operations, including costly new manufacturing requirements; and - product recalls or seizures.